Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Experiments

 \textbf{Quantitative comparison.} We evaluate the proposed method against state-of-the-art methods.
 The results are shown in Tab.~\ref{tab: Primary} and Tab.~\ref{tab:secondary}.
 HDMNet~\cite{lang2022learning} focuses on segmenting regular categories, but its performance is limited when segmenting text.
 TFT~\cite{yu2023scene} requires a large amount of labeled data for training and has limited performance with few input images.
-Compared to PromptAD, our method achieves 12.39\%, 12.01\%, and 11.58\% improvement on FgIoU under the 1, 2, and 4-shot settings.
+Compared to PromptAD, our method achieves 13.32\%, 13.01\%, and 12.5\% improvement on FgIoU under the 1, 2, and 4-shot settings.
 Our method designs unique learnable prompts for both the foreground and background separately, fully leveraging the mutual enhancement of foreground and background features, resulting in better performance.
-To demonstrate the generalization of TSAL, we conduct extensive experiments on the Total-Text~\cite{xu2021rethinking} and ICDAR13 FST~\cite{karatzas2013icdar}.
+To demonstrate the generalization of TSAL, we conduct extensive experiments on the Total-Text~\cite{xu2021rethinking}, ICDAR13 FST~\cite{karatzas2013icdar} and BTS~\cite{xu2022bts}.
 Results show that TSAL performs impressively in a few-shot setting.

 To demonstrate the effectiveness of our prompt learning strategy, we compare our 1-/4-shot results with other many-shot methods, as shown in Tab.~\ref{tab:many-shot}.
-Our 4-shot results perform better than other many-shot methods, even when compared to approaches under 128-shot setting.
+Our 4-shot results perform better than other many-shot methods, even when compared to methods under 128-shot setting.
 Our method designs unique learnable prompts for both the foreground and background separately, fully leveraging the mutual enhancement of foreground and background features, resulting in better performance.
-More experimental results can be found in the supplementary.
+More comparisons with SOTA methods are provided in the supplementary material.

 \textbf{Qualitative comparison.} To further demonstrate the validity of our method, we compare the visualization results on the TextSeg~\cite{xu2021rethinking}, Total-Text~\cite{ch2017total}, and ICDAR13 FST~\cite{karatzas2013icdar} datasets under the 1-shot setting in Fig.~\ref{fig: case}.
 Experimental results show that our method accurately segments text in complex scenarios, demonstrating greater robustness to background noise and achieving impressive performance.